flutter/website/src/content/cookbook/architecture/command.md

 }
 ```

-ViewModels also contain actions typically triggered by the View;
+View models also contain actions typically triggered by the view;
 for example, a `load` action in charge of loading the `user`.

 <?code-excerpt "lib/no_command.dart (load1)" replace="/null;/\/\/ .../g;/2//g"?>